 A direct question requires an answer from the reader, while an indirect question does not.

-As a general rule, texts do not contain many direct questions since they are written to present information or to make an argument.
+As a general rule, since texts are written to present information or to make an argument, they do not contain many direct questions.
 There is, however, a special type of direct question called the rhetorical question—that is, a question that the reader is not expected to answer:

-If not overused, rhetorical questions can be a very effective way to introduce new topics; if used too often, however, the writer may sound patronizing.
+If not overused, rhetorical questions can be a very effective way to introduce new topics; if this device is used too often, however, the writer may sound patronizing.

 Exclamatory sentences are common in speech and (sometimes) in fiction, but over the last 200 years they have almost entirely disappeared from formal writing, except for direct quotations.
 Note that an exclamation mark can also appear at the end of an imperative sentence.